eslint-functional/eslint-plugin-functional/README.md

 See [@typescript-eslint/parser's README.md](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#readme) for more information on the available "parserOptions".

 **Note: Make sure to use `eslint --ext .js,.ts` since by [default](https://eslint.org/docs/user-guide/command-line-interface#--ext) `eslint` will only search for .js files.**

+## Rulesets

+The following rulesets are made available by this plugin:

+Presets:

+- Recommended
+- Lite

+Categorized:

+- No Mutations
+- No Object Orientation
+- No Statements
+- No Exceptions
+- Currying

+Other:

+- All (Enables all rules defined in this plugin)
+- External Recommended (Configures recommended rules not defined by this plugin)

+The [below section](#supported-rules) gives details on which rules are enabled by each ruleset.

 ## Supported Rules